How to Make Hibiscus Tea for High Blood Pressure

 1. Nutritional powerhouse

-Hibiscus is a rich source of vitamin C, folic acid, calcium, zinc, and various phytochemicals with potent antioxidant properties.
+Hibiscus tea is a rich source of vitamin C, folic acid, calcium, zinc, and various phytochemicals with potent antioxidant properties.

 Antioxidants protect cells from the adverse effects of free radicals.
-These harmful metabolic by-products can cause cellular damage and impair normal cell functions, linked to increased risk of inflammation, chronic diseases, and premature aging.
+These harmful metabolic by-products can cause cellular damage and impair normal cell functions, which is linked to increased risk of inflammation, chronic diseases, and premature aging.

 2. Supports metabolic health and liver function